 4. Connemara Sky Road

 From the seaside town of Clifden, the Connemara Sky Road is a 10-mile loop drive that takes you through some of Ireland’s most stunning scenery.
-I’ve often wondered, “what are the top scenic drives near me?” and I’ve been enchanted by the immense beauty of Sky Road ever since.
+I’ve been enchanted by the immense beauty of Sky Road ever since going on this drive.
 You’ll get to see Inishturk Island and the Twelve Bens mountain range in Connemara’s National Park on a clear day.

 The route is well-marked and easy to access from Clifden.
 Sky Road takes you uphill as you travel away from Clifden, and the route will split into lower and upper roads.
 The lower road leads downhill to the sea and provides a close-up view of the Irish scenery, while the upper is more popular due to panoramic views.